darylloh29/redeem-it/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Redeem IT supports unit testing with Vitest.
+Redeem IT supports unit testing of all components and API routes with Vitest.
 Run the following command to launch the testing environment.

 ```bash
 npm run test